 621 SW 5th Ave, Portland, OR

-MUJI name derives from Mujirushi Ryohin, meaning No Brand, Quality Goods.
+MUJI’s name derives from Mujirushi Ryohin, meaning No Brand, Quality Goods.
 We picked up some oak benches for our apartment last time at the pop-up store.
 They had opened a permanent store in November last year.
-I highly recommend checking out their stationary section, pens, travel accessories and pick up some acrylic makeup storage and brush holders.
+I highly recommend checking out their stationery section, pens, travel accessories and pick up some acrylic makeup storage and brush holders.

 935 SW Washington St, Portland, OR 97205

 If you are into home goods, furniture and unique Scandi designed things, Woonwinkle is your dream.
-It’s by far my most favorite stationary shop to shop at ever.
+It’s by far my most favorite stationery shop to shop at ever.

 3225 SE Division St, Portland, OR 97202

 Little Otsu is located right across the street from Pok Pok in Division Street.
 “Otsu” means strange, quaint, stylish, chic; spicy, witty, or tasty depending on the context.
-They have great selection of paper and stationary goods like notebooks, maps, calendars, and pens, etc. Make sure to talk to the owner as they can literally tell you the origin and story accompanied to how they have acquire their pieces sold in store.
+They have a great selection of paper and stationery goods like notebooks, maps, calendars, and pens, etc. Make sure to talk to the owner as they can literally tell you the origin and story accompanied to how they have acquired their pieces sold in store.

-1003 SW Washington St, Portland, OR 97205 – High-end designers for both men and women, worth to check out if you’re in town.
+1003 SW Washington St, Portland, OR 97205 – High-end designers for both men and women, worth checking out if you’re in town.

 1313 W Burnside St 4th floor, Portland, OR 97209